 What is SEO – The basics?

 SEO or Search Engine Optimization involves a series of steps designed to capitalize on factors that make up the Google Search Algorithm — several weighted factors used to determine where your content appears in SERPs (search engine results pages).
-And, showing up near the top of results for keywords that reflect your product offerings, determines how much traffic visits your site since content showing up near the top of the first page gets the lion’s share of clicks.
+And, according to Dagmar Marketing, showing up near the top of results for keywords that reflect your product offerings, determines how much traffic visits your site since content showing up near the top of the first page gets the lion’s share of clicks.

 Looking at the graph above shows that after about the fifth position on the first page, clicks on content plateaus at a relatively low level.
 And, while the data generating this graph is a little old (2014), the methodology is so good it warrants inclusion in this post.